 Will my child receive recognition for HSK English attainment?

 Yes.
 In accordance with regulations set out by the Departments of Education, HSK students are assessed on an ongoing basis from primary grade one upwards.
-At the end of the summer semester, students receive certificates showing details of their HSK English attendance and their attainment in reading, writing, speaking and listening comprehension in English.
+At the end of the spring/summer semester, students receive certificates showing details of their HSK English attendance and their attainment in reading, writing, speaking and listening comprehension in English.
 Interpersonal and learning skills are also assessed.
 The certificate is taken to Swiss school and added to the student's ongoing report folder.
 Thus HSK English attainment is recorded in a formal manner so that it can be evidenced along the student's educational pathway.
 The assessment system used is mandated by the Department of Education and uses the Common European Framework of Reference for Languages (the A1 to C2 system).
 For more information please see rm.coe.int/CoERMPublicCommonSearchServices/DisplayDCTMContent?documentId=090000168045bb52 or contact us.

 Why are HSK English lessons important, when time is so limited?